sashank5644/LlamaIndex-History-Project/README.md

 The code was done in Python with tools from LlamaIndex and local Ollama based LLM model llama 3.

-To run the code you will need to install Ollama through their website, and follow the instruction on the LlamaIndex RAG Code documentation.
+To run the code you will need to install Ollama through their website, and follow the instruction on the LlamaIndex RAG.py documentation.

 Installation